 As the above technologies become more mainstream, economies of scale could well lead to further cost reductions and, consequently, wide-scale adoption.

 Collectively referred to as V2X (vehicle to everything), V2V and V2I testing is currently in progress in selected locations around the world.
-Such projects aim to develop and implement a smart-city approach, facilitating information from cross traffic detection and smart stoplights to finding parking spaces or tracking vehicles.
+Such projects aim to develop and implement a smart-city approach, facilitating information from cross-traffic detection and smart stoplights to finding parking spaces or tracking vehicles.

 Safety and security in a single system

 Hypervisors became the preferred solution to address the above requirements and to allow the effective management of system assemblies and components when, by design, safety-critical and security-critical functions have to co-exist with IVI and other non-critical functionality.
 In other words, hypervisors allow the partitioning of virtual machines (VMs) and, similarly, the division of safety and security certifications.
-As a result, non-critical components do not have to undergo the higher level, time-consuming and costly accreditation processes that are necessary with critical systems.
+As a result, non-critical components do not have to undergo a higher level, time-consuming, and costly accreditation processes that are necessary with critical systems.

-In this sense, there is neither a definitive "right architecture" nor a distribution of threads that suits every process, application and system.
+In this sense, there is neither a definitive "right architecture" nor a distribution of threads that suits every process, application, and system.
 Consequently, it is useful to consider the following points to attain the best balance possible: